 Chief Operating Officer (COO), Ireland and UK

-Donal is Chief Operating Officer (COO) for Ireland and all business sectors in Europe.
-He has held numerous positions since re-joining the company in 2002 following an eight-year period working in the construction industry in New York.
+Donal is Chief Operating Officer (COO) Data Centres, Life Sciences & Technology.
+Donal has held numerous senior positions since re-joining the company in 2002 following an eight-year period working in the construction industry in New York.
 Prior to that he worked as a graduate engineer with Sisk, having joined the company in 1990.